“Give sorrow words: The grief that does not speak whispers the oe’r fraught heart, and bids it break.” (Shakespeare, The Tragedie of Macbeth, 1892)

 Neither do we need to stay in the depths of our sorrows and despair.
 That is not us either.
 We have to find the courage to face them, respect them, and do what we need to do to heal our broken hearts.
 I remember the “howling hurts” of the red wine and the overwhelming power of the pain that almost took my breath away.
 Passivity does not help, denial does not heal.
 It takes putting courage to a sticking place so we can move ourselves step by excruciating step out of our broken places.

-(An excerpt from Journey into a Passionate Life a Transformational System, whereby Laura gives you tools, strategies and exercises,to resolve your grief,as well as steps to begin anew..
+(An excerpt from Manifest an Incredible Life, whereby Laura gives you tools, strategies and exercises,to resolve your grief,as well as steps to begin anew..